HaoZhou0810/cluvotpy/README.md

 >
 > _‎swugu0200_ax1080ay1000_dx100dy100_o2_20041120v001_cl.arf_ is the calibrated second order effective area file, please copy it to your caldb folder of _uvotpy_.

-Before running the code, please open cluvotpy.py, and change the change the CALDB of uvotpy package at Line 24.
+Before running the code, please open cluvotpy.py, and change the CALDB of uvotpy package at Line 24.
 Then run
 ```
 python.exe cluvotpy.py
 ```